kishanpatel789/kp_data_dev_site/content/posts/014_PythonFunctionParameters.md

 ['error:missing_field', 'error:bad_format']
 ```

 Hmm...
-How'd the 2nd batch return errors found the 1st batch?
+How'd the 2nd call return errors found the 1st batch?
 Both function calls are sharing the same `warnings` list, which was not intended.
 That empty list was created when the function was defined, so every function call uses the exact same list object.

 Here's a safer alternative that does what we want: